CsillaVamos/csillavamos/projects/hihi_zealandia.md

 k-nearest neighbor method and Gi* statistics per period were used to visualize and study the degree of each nesting site’s success.

 For the Prediction maps:
 To predict nesting success of locations within the sanctuary along with statistics, a Random Forest method was applied for each period.
-Prediction maps were made per period rather than one map for the entire 21 years to stabilize results.
+Prediction maps were made per period.

 ## Tools
 - ArcGIS